Ostad Nasser Farhangfar

 Disputation and contention with the pretender is what need?"

-Here I should mention that in Persian we call a person who has chosen solitude, "Khalvat-Gozideh" which is the title of an album, produced in 1991.
-In this unique album, he performed one of his most remarkable tonbak solos.
+It's worth mentioning that in Persian, a person who has chosen solitude is called "Khalvat-Gozideh."
+This is also the title of an album produced in 1991, in which he performed one of his most remarkable tonbak solos.

-Some days before his demise, he phoned my father and said: "I have composed some poems.
-Do you like me to recite them for you?"
-After his call, my father said to me: "He has composed very nice poems.
+A few days before his passing, he called my father and said, "I have composed some poems.
+Would you like me to recite them for you?"
+After the call, my father told me, "He has composed very beautiful poems.
 Maybe someday I can sing them."

-He passed away on August 14th, 1997, while he was only 50.
-May he always be brought happily to mind!
+He passed away on August 14th, 1997, at the age of 50.
+May his memory always be cherished!

 Date of Publication: July 29th, 2001.